G00Z-G00Z/python-library-example/README.md

-# python-library-example
+# Example repo

-Example on how to make a library in python and install it using Git or PyPi
+Check the instructions on how to use it